hidny/FailedTestCaseMover/README.md

 #TODO: be able to process input from git diff Testcase...
 #TODO: be able to make a git diff call and make a file out of it

+#TODO: make constants file
+#TODO: org all util function in single file?
+#TODO: make CLI interface as simple as possible